-Description: This course is for students who are highly motivated and interested in a rigorous science program.
-Grade 7 AAC science incorporates the grade 7 science curriculum and allows students to construct their own understanding through an inquiry-based approach while encouraging advanced skills, in-depth discussion, more comprehensive lab work, and increased independent study.
+Description: Grade 7 AAC science incorporates the grade 7 science curriculum and allows students to construct their own understanding through an inquirybased approach while encouraging advanced skills, in-depth discussion, more comprehensive lab work, and increased independent study.
 Class assignments and activities build on and expand higher level thinking skills of analysis, synthesis and evaluation, and integrate units that promote scientific connections and connections with other disciplines.
 Students are provided opportunities for extension and application of content and processes.
 Special projects are assigned during the year and require individual research on the Internet or at a local library.
 Classroom presentations are expected.
 This course will help prepare students to take grade 8 AAC science.